Business advisor Julia Chanteray

 What kind of companies do I work with?

-I specialise in working with companies with less than 50 employees, where the owner wants to grow the business.
 I love working across different sectors because I get to learn all about tofu manufacturing or adventure holidays.

 I find that it helps that I don’t know everything about a particular sector because my client already knows tons about what they do.
 My role is to share and apply my knowledge of how to make money from that kind of business model.